crotis/zade_backend_public/README.md

 Schedules periodic the update of the database, upon where RequestFX and RequestCrpy retrieve the data and instances of the Asset are saved to the database.

 ### AssetController.java
-Provides the REST API controller for single and multiple asset functions: GET, POST, PUT and DELETE.
+Provides the REST API controller for single and multiple asset functions: GET, PUT, POST and DELETE.